 A Bigger Splash (2015) by Luca Guadagnino

-Before Luca Guadagnino’s masterpiece Call Me By Your Name, the italian director made a sexy and daring feature with Tilda Swinton, Ralph Fiennes, Dakota Johnson and Matthias Schoenaerts loosely inspired in the film La Piscine with Alain Delon and Jane Birkin.
-Even though the two films share the same plot, A Bigger Splash is more like a modern version of a couple whoose travel is interrupted by the visit of an ex-lover and her daughter, starting a game of seduction and flirts that will result in murder.
-A definetly must watch if you liked Call Me By Your Name.
+Before Luca Guadagnino’s masterpiece Call Me By Your Name, the Italian director made a sexy and daring feature with Tilda Swinton, Ralph Fiennes, Dakota Johnson and Matthias Schoenaerts loosely inspired in the film La Piscine with Alain Delon and Jane Birkin.
+Even though the two films share the same plot, A Bigger Splash is more like a modern version of a couple whose travel is interrupted by the visit of an ex-lover and her daughter, starting a game of seduction and flirts that will result in murder.
+A definite must watch if you liked Call Me By Your Name.

 Bonjour Tristesse (1958) by Otto Preminger

-Based on the incredible novel by Françoise Sagan, Bonjour Tristesse is an american film with extremely european roots.
-The plot follows Cecile, a sixteen year old girl who travels with her father to the French Riviera and falls in love with one of the local boys.
+Based on the incredible novel by Françoise Sagan, Bonjour Tristesse is an American film with extremely European roots.
+The plot follows Cecile, a sixteen-year-old girl who travels with her father to the French Riviera and falls in love with one of the local boys.
 But not everything is perfect, and the girl who her father starts a relationship gets on the way of her freedom, starting a conflict between her, her father and her own freedom.
-Of course the film is not as the good as the book, but Otto Preminger’s direction is something worth watching, specially if you’re into summer films.
+Of course, the film is not as good as the book, but Otto Preminger’s direction is something worth watching, especially if you’re into summer films.